 Planning and regulatory framework

 Contaminated-site projects require forward-looking planning and early involvement of the competent authorities.
 Decisive are the applicable soil protection and waste regulations, technical rules for handling hazardous substances, as well as occupational and emissions protection requirements.
 Since regulations can vary regionally, a project-specific alignment of the remediation and deconstruction concept and careful documentation of all decisions are recommended.
+Depending on scope and location, permits for water protection, traffic and logistics, and noise or air emissions can be required.
 Binding statements in individual cases are made by the competent authorities.

 Selecting the appropriate demolition technique in a contaminated-sites context